insooeric/FruitNinja_Mock_Game/README.md

-# Fruit Ninja
+# Fruit Ninja Mock Game

-Simple overview of use/purpose.
+Mock game of a Fruit Ninja.

 ## Description

-An in-depth paragraph about your project and overview of use.
+A simple 2D game built in a 3D platform where the player clicks and pops the object thrown from the bottom.
+This project is inspired by one of the famous games called Fruit Ninja.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Originally built in Unity 2022.2.14
+* UPDATED VERSION:
 ### Installing

 * How/where to download your program